At-fault vs. no-fault accidents

 There are numerous car accident scenarios that can take place, and while each accident may be unique, there are standardized ways of handling the aftermath.
 The claim will be handled according to the state’s fault laws.
-Currently, 12 states follow no-fault insurance laws, with the remaining states and Washington, D.C. being considered at-fault states.
-In a no-fault state, both parties will file a claim with their own insurer to help pay for their own injuries.
+Currently, 12 states and Puerto Rico follow no-fault insurance laws, with the remaining states and Washington, D.C. being considered at-fault states.
+In a no-fault state, both parties will file a claim with their own insurer to help pay for their own injuries, regardless of who is at fault.
 The insurance company of the driver who caused the accident will also be responsible for paying for property damage expenses of both parties.
-In an at-fault state, all claim expenses, including injuries and property damage, will be filed with the at-fault driver.
+In an at-fault state, all claim expenses, including injuries and property damage, are the responsibility of the at-fault driver.

+No-fault states operate with a system of laws that allow people to receive necessary medical treatment immediately following an accident.
 Contrary to the name, fault does still exist in no-fault states.
 No-fault insurance only refers to injuries that occur in accidents.
-Drivers are still liable for the property damage they cause if they hit someone.
+Drivers are still liable for the property damage they cause if they hit someone, as well as the medical payments if the injury amount surpasses the state-regulated threshold.

 After an accident in a no-fault state, both drivers’ insurance companies will pay for their respective insured’s medical expenses using their PIP coverage, regardless of which driver caused the collision.
 However, the at-fault driver is responsible for compensating the other driver for their car repairs using property damage liability coverage.
+While every state is different, no-fault states generally do not allow injured parties to sue for non-economic damage unless the injury meets the state’s definition of a severe injury.
 The 12 states that have no-fault insurance laws are:

 - Florida